 I just wanted to follow-up on something people have been discussing.
-On my original post about the Acer Ferrari 1000 laptop with Windows Vista that was sent to me, I included a screenshot of the computer information section of the control panel. eWeek’s Microsoft Watch and OakLeaf Systems both blogged that on that screenshot they noticed that the laptop had a low Windows Experience Index score of 2.8.
+On my original post about the Acer Ferrari 1000 laptop with Windows Vista that was sent to me, I included a screenshot of the computer information section of the control panel.
+OakLeaf Systems reported that on the screenshot they noticed that the laptop had a low Windows Experience Index score of 2.8.

 In the comments of that post, Zen suggested that I click on the “Update my score” to see if that rating would improve.
 I went ahead and tried that, but the score remained 2.8.
 I’ve included a screenshot of the full Windows Experience Index breakdown for those who are interested.